luftwaffe66/Undetectable-Reverse-Shell-1.0/README.md

 Distributed under the Scroll of MIT.
 Consult the `LICENSE` parchment for more wisdom.

+# Disclaimer

+All content in this repository is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.
+In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

+Use of this software is at your own risk.
+The maintainers are not responsible for any damage that may occur from proper or improper use of the software.

+Refer to the [LICENSE](LICENSE) for full legal details.

 ## Gratitude

 - Your name could be etched in enchanted stone!